cdk-patterns/serverless/the-eventbridge-etl/README.md

 # The EventBridge ETL

 This is an example stack showing how you can use EventBridge to orchestrate events through an ETL process.
+This pattern was insired by Vyas Sarangapani and Hervé Nivon as you can see at the bottom of this page.

 ### Architecture:
 ![Architecture](img/arch.png)